kyle-tennison/notes/media/excalidraw/Cockcroft-Walton multipliers.md

 Our elementary circuit shifts the sine wave up, making the peak 2x what it was.
 This base circuit is **shown in blue**.
 As shown in the [waveform above](excalidraw-2024-11-17-20.58.17.excalidraw.svg), the output of this circuit is a *shifted sine wave*.

 We *rectify this shifted sine wave* with the circuit **shown in green** using a simple diode and capacitor.
-The result of this is a DC output with the voltage of the blue doubler.
+The result is a DC output with the voltage of the blue doubler.

-Next, we add another doubler, *identical to the one in blue* to the circuit—**shown in red**.
+Next, we add another doubler, *identical to the one in blue*, to the circuit—**shown in red**.
 Between points a and b, the waveform is similar to the voltage between c and d. **The main difference is that the wave is now relative to 9V** (in this case) **instead of ground.**

 ![](excalidraw-2024-11-17-22.09.52.excalidraw.svg)
 %%[🖋 Edit in Excalidraw](excalidraw-2024-11-17-22.09.52.excalidraw.md)%%